It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 - Other ingredients

-*Curcuminoids – These are the bioactive compounds within the curcumin that actually provide us with the various health benefits we’re hoping to receive.
+*Curcuminoids – These are the bioactive compounds within the turmeric that actually provide us with the various health benefits we’re hoping to receive.
 (1)

 How to get the right amount of curcumin